Course Descriptions

 LIT2620 Writing About Sustainability 3.0 P

 Writing about Sustainability will focus on reading, research and writing on the theme of Sustainability from an interdisciplinary perspective and across the curriculum.
 The course will focus on the three legs of Sustainability: the environment, social justice and economics.
 The proposed course includes a diverse range of genre from fiction, non-fiction, poetry, drama, to name a few, in fields from the humanities, science, sociology, anthropology, psychology, math, law, history, philosophy and other disciplinary perspectives.
-This course meets the definition of a writing-intensive Gordon Rule course (State BOE Rule 6A-10.030) and satisfies the Research and Analysis area of the SF General Education requirement....
+This course meets the definition of a writing-intensive course (State BOE Rule 6A-10.030)....
 Full Description

 AML2020 Survey of American Literature 2 3.0 P

-This course is a chronological survey of American literature from the Civil War to the present, with special emphasis on the literature of the 20th century.
+This course is a chronological survey of American literature from the Civil War to the present, with special emphasis on the literature of the 20th century to include selections from the Western canon.
 It includes study of varied American writers, their styles, and the social environments that shaped them.
-A grade of C or higher in Communications A and Communications B coursework is required for entry into AML2020.
-An exit grade of C or higher is required for transfer students.
-This course meets the definition of a writing-intensive Gordon Rule course (State BOE Rule 6A-10.030); it also fulfills the Research and Analysis category of the SF General Education requirement and fulfills the Information Literacy General Education Learning Outcome....
+This course meets the definition of a writing-intensive course (State BOE Rule 6A-10.030)....
 Full Description

 ENC2210 Technical Communication 3.0 P